amaximus/garbage-collection-card/info.md

 This Lovelace custom card displays garbage collection information provided by the Garbage Collection custom component you may find at [https://github.com/bruxy70/Garbage-Collection](https://github.com/bruxy70/Garbage-Collection/).<br />
-It will draw your attention the day before the garbage collection by changing the icon color to red by default.
+It will draw your attention the day before the garbage collection by changing the icon color to your theme's active icon color by default.

 Lovelace UI does not support platform attributes natively.<br />
 Implementation of handling attributes in Lovelace was inspired by [entity-attributes-card](https://github.com/custom-cards/entity-attributes-card).